 Custom roles and permissions are only available on Enterprise plans.
-The Team and Business plans include a set number of built-in roles to help control access for users across your organization.
+The Growth plan include a set number of built-in roles to help control access for users across your organization.

 Each plan type has access to specifically defined roles.
 Custom roles are available for Enterprise customers.

 Read and write access to all datasets, with full access to all project settings.